 The Housing Choice Voucher program, which is more commonly called Section 8, helps low-income families procure safe and affordable housing.
-The Department of Housing and Urban Development funds the federal government’s rent assistance program, which is administered by local public housing agencies.
-The program helps 2.2 million low-income families.
-In 2013, HUD's budget was slashed by $938 million, reducing the number of families receiving rent assistance in 2014 by 140,000.
+The Department of Housing and Urban Development (HUD) funds the federal government’s rent assistance program, which is administered by local public housing agencies.
+As of March 2019, this program helps 5 million low-income families.
 Families must meet specific income guidelines to qualify for Section 8 housing assistance.

 Fair Market Rent